GTRONICK/QNote/README.md

 ## ADVANCED USAGE:

 **16. Group control:**
-This feature allow you to assign up to 5 buffers to hold text.
-Press Ctrl + <1-5> to assign the desired group, for example:
+This feature allow you to assign up to 4 buffers to hold text.
+Press Ctrl + <1-4> to assign the desired group, for example:

 Ctrl +1, will assign the current selected text, to the buffer 1; If no text is selected, the buffer will be cleared.

-To paste a buffer content at the current cursor position, press Ctrl + Shift + <1-5>.
+To paste a buffer content at the current cursor position, press F<1-4>.

-Think in this as a multi clipboard.

 **17. Open the file's containing folder:**
 Click on the status bar, at the file path location to open the containing folder.